Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Troubleshooting

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`azure-active-directory` `react` `ms-identity` `adal` `msal`].
+Make sure that your questions or comments are tagged with [`azure-active-directory-b2c` `react` `ms-identity` `adal` `msal`].

 If you find a bug in the sample, raise the issue on [GitHub Issues](../../../../issues).